tighten/gistlog/readme.md

 php -S localhost:8080 -t public
 ```

-7. Go to https://github.com/settings/developers and create a Oauth app
-8. Create a token here https://github.com/settings/tokens that has access right to Gist

 ## Questions
 If you have any questions, please reach out to [@mattstauffer](https://github.com/mattstauffer).
 Find him here or on twitter at [@stauffermatt](https://twitter.com/stauffermatt).